sorokine/phases/README.md

-Rather often it is neccesary to execute different parts of a bash script and be able to choose which phases of a bach script has to be executed.
+Rather often it is necessary to execute different parts of a shell script and be able to choose which phases of the script has to be executed.
 Use cases: long installation scripts, generation of database structures.

 This is a way to easily throw a command language on top of an existing script.